15 Things You Can Clean with a Lint Roller—Besides Clothes

 Remove dirt from fabric lampshades

 It’s as simple as it sounds.
 “Simply roll the lint roller all over the shade, and the dust comes right off,” Meyer writes in her blog.
 If the tape fills up with too much dust too quickly, just change it out, and keep on cleaning.
-Have a dust allergy?
-Use these smart strategies to bust dust throughout the house and minimize allergy symptoms.

 Collect stray hair in bathrooms